Turbo Takeaways

 Check To See Which Veteran Benefits You Qualify For

-Veteran benefits are always changing, so it's important to stay updated with current changes–everything from the VA Disability Compensation COLA increase in 2024 to changes in health care benefits.
+Veteran benefits are constantly changing, so it's important to stay updated with current changes–everything from the VA Disability Compensation COLA increase in 2025 to changes in health care benefits.

-If you have served in the military, there may be a number of benefits you qualify for.
-Check which benefits you qualify for on the U.S. Department of Veterans Affairs website.
+If you have served in the military, there may be several benefits you qualify for.
+Visit the U.S. Department of Veterans Affairs website to check your eligibility.